muyaszed/actc/README.md

 	}
 }
 ```
-3. Place your XMl file in the specified folder.

-4. Create a npm script
+3. Create a npm script
 ```js
 // package.json
 	"scripts": {
 		"your-script-name": "actc"
 	},
 ```

+4. Download the XML file from Jira into the specified folder.

 5. Run your script
 ` npm run your-script-name`